nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 Tool use documentation, such as a user guide or function reference, should provide instructions on how to use the tool.
 Examples of such documentation include [roxygen](https://r-pkgs.org/man.html), [doxygen](https://www.doxygen.nl/), and [Sphinx](https://www.sphinx-doc.org/).

-#### Advanced Features Example

-An advanced features example provides information on how to run the software for more advanced use cases.
-If possible, providing a real example can be helpful.
-The example should be embedded in or linked on the README.md of the source code repository.
-Otherwise, it should be hosted somewhere easy to find for users of the software.

-#### Web-hosted Documentation

-Web-hosted documentation allows users to more easily browse documentation.
-Common formats are a [pkgdown](https://pkgdown.r-lib.org/) site or a [doxygen](https://doxygen.nl/) site.

-For source code that is hosted on GitHub, using GitHub pages to host the documentation may be an option that allows the user to quickly access web-hosted documentation.

-There are [instructions to host a NOAA-themed pkgdown site](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/), which includes a [section on automating the pkgdown rendering](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/#automate-your-pkgdown-rendering).

-Other options include hosting [Quarto documentation](https://quarto.org/) on the [NMFS Posit Connect server](https://sites.google.com/noaa.gov/nmfs-hq-st-posit-connect/home).

 ### Tests

-To be onboarded to the FIT, a tool must meet 4 out of 6 criteria described below.
+To be onboarded to the FIT, a tool must meet the criteria described below.

 #### 1. Integrated Tests